Should The FBI Have Arrested 'The Hacker Who Hacked No One'?

 Conspiring to commit a crime is not free speech..

-simple answer (Score:4, Interesting)
+simple answer (Score:4, Insightful)

 Are gun manufacturers held responsible for deaths caused by their products ?
 I guess you know the answer now